- 1. Name of the medicinal product

 - 10. Date of revision of the text

-DilutionUltiva may be further diluted after reconstitution (see section 6.4 and 6.6 for storage conditions of the reconstituted/diluted product and the recommended diluents).For manually-controlled infusion Ultiva can be diluted to concentrations of 20 to 250 micrograms/ml (50 micrograms/ml is the recommended dilution for adults and 20 to 25 micrograms/ml for paediatric patients aged 1 year and over).For TCI the recommended dilution of Ultiva is 20 to 50 micrograms/ml.(See Section 6.6 Instructions for use/handling for additional information, including tables to help titrate Ultiva to the patient's anaesthetic needs).
+DilutionUltiva may be further diluted after reconstitution (see section 6.4 and 6.6 for storage conditions of the reconstituted/diluted product and the recommended diluents).For manually-controlled infusion Ultiva can be diluted to concentrations of 20 to 250 micrograms/ml (50 micrograms/ml is the recommended dilution for adults and 20 to 25 micrograms/ml for paediatric patients aged 1 year and over).For TCI the recommended dilution of Ultiva is 20 to 50 micrograms/ml.(See section 6.6 for additional information, including tables to help titrate Ultiva to the patient's anaesthetic needs).

 4.2.1 General AnaesthesiaThe administration of Ultiva must be individualised based on the patient's response.
 Specific dosing guidelines for patients undergoing cardiac surgery are provided in section 4.2.2 below.

 Administration by Manually-Controlled InfusionThe following table summarises the starting infusion rates and dose range:DOSING GUIDELINES FOR ADULTS

 |Induction of anaesthesia||1(give over not less than 30 seconds)||0.5 to 1||_|

 |Maintenance of anaesthesia in ventilated patients|

 | Nitrous oxide (66%)||0.5 to 1||0.4||0.1 to 2|

 | Isoflurane (starting dose 0.5MAC)||0.5 to 1||0.25||0.05 to 2|